haw-hamburg-tor/parts-list-management-thymeleaf/README.md

 ## Task
 - [x] Create a pipeline to automatically build the project and execute all tests.
-- [ ] Add computation of test coverage with JaCoCo.
+- [x] Add computation of test coverage with JaCoCo.
+- [ ] Perform static code analysis with sonarqube.